-Mount the 7210 SAS-M in a standard 19-inch equipment rack or on a flat surface.
-When you mount your switch on a flat surface, ensure that the four rubber feet are installed on the bottom of the box.
+You can mount the 7210 SAS-E in a standard 19-inch equipment rack or on a flat surface.
+When mounting on a flat surface, ensure that the four rubber feet are installed on the bottom of the box.

 The site should be a weather-protected and temperature-controlled location, and should include the following criteria: